metal-crow/Dark-Souls-PvP-AI/README.md

   * **TOP Priority**
     * too prone to trading, imrpove attack neural network
     * spear game too strong
-    * i was wrong. dead angles dont protect against parrying.
+    * i was wrong. dead angles dont protect against parrying. need ghost hit
     * should attack even when enemy attacking, just determine their direciton and attack to their side or behind.
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that
     * CE camera lock script causes crashes.
 Fix: disable all scripts before invasions and disconnect.